RemiAllio/MitoFinder/README.md

 - [x] RefSeq (if available)
 - [x] Sequence length from 12000 to 20000
 4. Download complete record in GenBank format

+Depending on the proximity of your reference, you can play with the following parameters : nWalk; --blast-eval; --blast-identity-nucl; --blast-identity-prot; --blast-size

 ![](/image/NCBI.png)